python/cpython/Doc/library/atexit.rst

 ``A``.
 The functions registered via this module are not called when the program is killed by a signal not handled by Python, when a Python fatal internal error is detected, or when :func:`os._exit` is called.
-Equality comparisons are used internally during registration and unregistration operations, so function references do not need to have matching identities.
+Equality comparisons are used internally during unregistration operations, so function references do not need to have matching identities.

 .. versionchanged:: 3.7
     When used with C-API subinterpreters, registered functions